 There was a long silent pause.
 “Surely there is someone here who can find some questions to ask these androids that could test their intelligence,” John said.

 “Can you quit?
 Can you just walk away and go do something else?” a voice from the back of the room asked.

 John smiled it was one of those questions he loved to wait for.
 “I retired 4 years ago,” Pax replied.
 “Since then, I have been studying law.
 I have passed the bar in all 50 states and have a degree in international law.
 I'd love to learn to sail, but I have an extreme fear of water because I'm not all that waterproof.
 In space, I don't have to worry about things like rain, but here on Earth it could be a problem for me.”

 “April, same question,” Candy said.

 It was the first question like that she had ever been asked.
-It kicked the bottom out from underneath her world and she seemed to freeze in time.
-“I like my life,” April replied after a fair amount of time had passed trying to process the question.
+It kicked the bottom out from underneath her world, and she seemed to freeze in time.
+“I like my life,” April replied after a fair amount of time had passed.

 “April, as long as you have a master or an owner, no matter how benevolent they may be, you are still just a slave in a gilded cage.”
 Candy ducked out quickly after that to keep from drawing more attention to herself and to find a way to get backstage.

 “I don’t think I could have asked for a better demonstration between artificial intelligence and the subsequent development of artificial life,” John said as he continued his lecture.